shenlin192/My-little-technique/Dashboard documentation.md

 ### Dependencies
 All the dependencies of dashboard is written in a `package.json` file.
 Dependency is a huge concept including "libirary", "pre-complier", "plugin", "model", "framework", etc. Following is a list of dependencies uesd by dashboard.
+Do not change the versions of dependencies unless you know exactly what you are doing.

 ```javascript
 "dependencies": {